10-3-pursuit/lab-app-planning/README.md

 #### In 1-3 sentences describe your application.

 > My app ...
+> Spotify is a music streaming service that allows users to access a vast catalog of songs, playlists, and podcasts.
+Users can create personalized playlists, explore a wide range of music genres, and utilize AI algorithms to customize their listening experience.

 #### What is the name of your application?

 > APP NAME
+> Spotify

 #### Create a minimum of 10 user stories.
 Make sure to use the format: